guidefari/here_hugo/content/note/effective.md

 ## Why I'm more willing to pay the cost now

-Effect has a learning curve, and can produce code that feels more verbose than usual.
+[Effect](https://effect.website/) has a learning curve, and can produce code that feels more verbose than usual.
 But the barrier to entry is lower now thanks to LLMs.
 More expressive types, better feedback loop.
-If a service is missing, a layer is wrong, or an error is unhandled, the compiler has something concrete to say.

 ## Dependencies stop being vibes